simeononsecurity/simeononsecurity.ch/content/articles/getting-started-in-IT-and-cybersecurity/index.md

 coverCaption: ""
 ---

-# Getting Started in IT and Cybersecurity

 Are you interested in a career in the fast-paced and ever-evolving field of IT and cybersecurity?
 Then you're in the right place.
 In this article, we'll guide you through the steps you need to take to get started on your journey.

 ## Starting in IT

 Getting started in IT is the first step towards a career in cybersecurity.
-A basic help desk job or a system or network administration job will give you a solid foundation in the field.
-This will help you understand the basics of how IT and cybersecurity work, and you'll be better equipped to tackle the more complex challenges in cybersecurity.
+A basic help desk job or a system or network administration job will give you a solid foundation in the field. **This will help you understand the basics of how IT and cybersecurity work, and you'll be better equipped to tackle the more complex challenges in cybersecurity.**

 As the saying goes, you have to learn how to build it before you can learn how to break it.
 So, taking a job in IT will give you a hands-on experience that you wouldn't get otherwise.